dnakhooda/Neutron/README.md

 The sample code above uses a player.png image.

-Be sure to add a canvas element to your HTML:
+Also, be sure to add a canvas element to your HTML:

 ```html
 <canvas id="canvas" width="800" height="600"></canvas>